xiangyh9988/Ste-UAP/README.md

 6. IDWT on 4 components obtained above to reconstruct the stego image.

 Then you can get an adversarial example.
-> Note: I doubt that there are some typos or mistakes in the original paper, such as the name of DWT components and the HL component showed in Fig.2.
+> Note: I doubt that there are some typos or mistakes in the original paper, such as the name of DWT components and the HL component shown in Fig.2.
 I will check that further and then refine codes.

 ## 2. Adversarial Attack
 Not implemented yet.